Exploring wind direction and SO2 concentration by circular-linear density estimation: Estimation algorithm

-In Figure \ref{fig1}, surface plots for the example densities are shown, the top row corresponding to the Johnson and Wehrly family (Example 1 and Example 2).
-Simulation results for these examples can be seen in Table \ref{MISE_table1}.
+In Figure \ref{copcirlin:fig1}, surface plots for the example densities are shown, the top row corresponding to the J\&W family (Example \ref{copcirlin:p_example1} and Example \ref{copcirlin:p_example2}).
+Simulation results for these examples can be seen in Table \ref{copcirlin:MISE_table1}.
 For all the alternatives of the algorithm, the MISE is reduced when increasing the sample size.
-Example 2 presents higher values for the MISE, and it is due to the estimation of a more complex structure in the circular marginal density (circular uniform in Example 1 and von Mises in Example 2).
-In both models, the estimation methods providing the information about the Johnson and Wehrly structure (JWP, JWSP, JWNP) (that is, based on representation (\ref{circular_linear_density})) work better, as expected.
+Example \ref{copcirlin:p_example2} presents higher values for the MISE, and it is due to the estimation of a more complex structure in the circular marginal density (circular uniform in Example \ref{copcirlin:p_example1} and von Mises in Example \ref{copcirlin:p_example2}).
+In both models, the estimation methods providing the information about the J\&W structure (that is, based on representation (\ref{copcirlin:circular_linear_density})) work better, as expected.
 Nevertheless, the copula based approaches, CSP and CNP, are competitive with the JWNP.\\

-The parametric method JWP presents the lowest MISE values for all sample sizes in both examples, so it will be taken as a benchmark for computing the relative efficiencies of the nonparametric and semiparametric approaches, both based on the density (\ref{circular_linear_density}) or on the copula density (\ref{circular_linear_copula}).
+The parametric method JWP presents the lowest MISE values for all sample sizes in both examples, so it will be taken as a benchmark for computing the relative efficiencies of the nonparametric and semiparametric approaches, both based on the density (\ref{copcirlin:circular_linear_density}) or on the copula density (\ref{copcirlin:circular_linear_copula}).
 Relative efficiencies are obtained as the ratio between the MISE of the parametric method and the MISE of the nonparametric and semiparametric procedures.
-The relative efficiencies (see Table \ref{MISE_table1}) are higher for the semiparametric approach, with better results for Example 2.
-Boxplots for the ISE for sample size $n=500$ can be seen in Figure \ref{boxplot}, top row.
+The relative efficiencies (see Table \ref{copcirlin:MISE_table1}) are higher for the semiparametric approach, with better results for Example \ref{copcirlin:p_example2}.
+Boxplots for the ISE for sample size $n=500$ can be seen in Figure \ref{copcirlin:boxplot}, top row.
 The larger variability of the nonparametric methods (JWNP and CNP) can be appreciated for both examples.
-For Example 2 (see Figure \ref{boxplot}, top right panel), note that JWNP shows the highest values for the ISE. \\
+For Example \ref{copcirlin:p_example2} (see Figure \ref{copcirlin:boxplot}, top right plot), note that JWNP shows the highest values for the ISE.